chapter

 Giulia introduces first thoughts on relevant theoretical frameworks

-Collecting materials for growing substrate from the garden
+Collecting materials from the garden for growing the substrate

-Lab safety and creating sterile working environments, work in close space (with view on the garden), led by Sam
+Sam introduces lab safety and creating sterile working environments, work in closed space (with view on the garden)

 Working in closed space (with view on the garden), led by Sam